newbie questions [Archive] - DSF - The Dye Sublimation Forum

 Powered by vBulletin® Version 4.2.2 Copyright © vBulletin Solutions, Inc. All rights reserved.

-What sublimation paper should you use for the best results?
+What sublimation paper delivers the best results?

-- HTVRONT sublimation paper: Superior in terms of printer compatibility
+- HTVRONT sublimation paper: Excellent printer compatibility

-- Hiipoo Sublimation paper: Ideal for fabric
+- Hiipoo Sublimation paper: Best for fabric

 Best Sublimation Paper: A-SUB